 Identification of the majority of the Partnership's operating segments is based principally upon geographic regions served.
-The Partnership's reportable segments consist of the following: natural gas gathering, processing, transmission and fractionation operations located in north Texas, south Texas and the Permian Basin in west Texas ("Texas"), the pipelines and processing plants located in Louisiana and NGL assets located in south Louisiana ("Louisiana"), natural gas gathering and processing operations located throughout Oklahoma ("Oklahoma") and crude rail, truck, pipeline, and barge facilities in the west Texas, Louisiana and ORV ("Crude and Condensate").
-The Partnership's Crude and Condensate segment, which is identified based upon the nature of services provided to customers of the segment, has historically been referred to as the Partnership's vegment.
-Due to the growth in this segment, including the acquisition of LPC, the Partnership has renamed this segment to more accurately reflect the assets included therein.
+The Partnership's reportable segments consist of the following: natural gas gathering, processing, transmission and fractionation operations located in north Texas, south Texas and the Permian Basin in west Texas ("Texas"), the pipelines and processing plants located in Louisiana and NGL assets located in south Louisiana ("Louisiana"), natural gas gathering and processing operations located throughout Oklahoma ("Oklahoma") and crude rail, truck, pipeline, and barge facilities in west Texas, south Texas, Louisiana and Ohio River Valley ("Crude and Condensate").
+The Partnership's Crude and Condensate segment, which is identified based upon the nature of services provided to customers of the segment, has historically been referred to as the Partnership's ORV segment.
+Due to the growth in this segment, including the acquisitions of LPC and VEX, the Partnership has renamed this segment to more accurately reflect the assets included therein.
 The Partnership has restated the prior period to include certain crude and condensate activity in the Crude and Condensate segment.
 Operating activity for intersegment eliminations is shown in the corporate segment.
 The Partnership's sales are derived from external domestic customers.